hardbyte/rpython-post/readme.md

         self.previous = None
 ```

-The compiler will also be a class, we'll need on of our `Scanner` instances
+The compiler will also be a class, we'll need one of our `Scanner` instances
-and since the output is a chunk let's go ahead and make one of those in our
+to pull tokens from, and since the output is a bytecode `Chunk` let's go ahead and make
-compiler initializer:
+one of those in our compiler initializer:

 ```python
 class Compiler(object):